informatics-lab/blog/get-involved/coder/how-to-blog.md

 	* If its a **personal profile** then put in the the `_profiles` directory.
 	* If its a **project page** then put it in the `_projects` directory.

 	Don't forget the [front matter](http://jekyllrb.com/docs/frontmatter/) (look at other similar pages on the blog for an idea).
+Run `bundle install` to get the blog dependencies.
 You can view your local changes with `rake serve`.
 1. Push the branch and submit it as a pull-request.
 1. One everyone agrees on a final version, get someone else to merge it to the master branch (you may need to update a blog post date).